 A final sprinkle of salt and pepper to taste is the finishing touch and this easy, creamy pasta is ready to hit the table.

-- ½ cup parmesan cheese (plus more for garnish)
+- 1/2 cup grated parmesan cheese (plus more for garnish)

-- Bring a large pot of water to a rolling bowl.
+- Bring a large pot of water to a rolling boil.
 Season liberally with salt.
-It should taste like the sea.
+It should taste as salty as the sea.

 - Heat a large pan to a medium heat.
 Add butter.
-Once butter melts add leeks and salt.
-Use a wooden spoon to coat the leeks in the butter.
-Sauté until leeks are soft and fragrant, about 5 minutes.
+Once butter melts, add leeks and salt.
+Use a wooden spoon to coat the leek in the butter.
+Saute until leeks are soft and fragrant, about 5 minutes.

 - Once the leeks are soft, add garlic and peas.
-Sauté another 3-4 minutes until peas are bright green and garlic is softened.
-Add AE Heavy Whipping Cream.
+Saute another 3-4 minutes until peas are bright green and garlic is softened.
+Add heavy cream.
 Bring to a boil and reduce to a simmer for 2-3 minutes or until slightly thickened.
 While the cream and veggies simmer, add pasta to the water.
-If you are using egg pasta, it should cook relatively quickly.
-Cook until just under aldente, it will finish cooking in the sauce.
-Reserve pasta water.
+If you are using egg pasta, it should cook relatively quick.
+Cook until just under aldente - it will finish cooking in the sauce.
+Reseve pasta water.

-- Once the cream has slightly thickened, reduce the heat to low, and whisk in parmesan.
-When parmesan is fully incorporated, use tongs to transfer the pasta to the sauce and veggies.
+- Once the cream has thickened slightly, reduce heat to low, and whisk in parmesan.
+When parmesan is fully incorporated, use tongs to transfer the pasta to the sauce with the veggies.
 Toss until completely coated.
-Add ½ cup or so of the starchy, salty cooking liquid to the pasta.
-Toss to combine.
-If necessary add more starchy cooking water to reach desired consistency.
+Add 1/2 cup of the starchy pasta water.
+Toss.

 - Season to taste with salt and pepper.
-Garnish with parmesan cheese.
+Garnish with extra parmesan cheese.

 This is a sponsored conversation written by me on behalf of AE Dairy.
 The opinions and text are all mine.